davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.3 =

+* Most Organize mode options now available from main Agenda screen.

+= 6.2.9 =

+* Signup form shows edit options for role on mouseover (if user has permissions)

 = 6.2.6 =